 Some materials in Bancroft collections may be protected by the U.S. Copyright Law (Title 17, U.S.C.) and/or restricted by terms of University of California gift or purchase agreements, donor restrictions, privacy and publicity rights, licensing, and trademarks.
 Transmission or reproduction of materials protected by copyright beyond that allowed by fair use requires the written permission of the copyright owners.
 Works not in the public domain cannot be commercially exploited without permission of the copyright owner.
 Responsibility for any use rests exclusively with the user.

 The Library retains high resolution digital files for most online collections.
-For information about obtaining reproductions of Bancroft materials, please visit the Duplication Services page.
-If you are interested in commercial use or publication of our collection materials, please visit our Rights and Permissions page for further information.
+For information about obtaining reproductions of Bancroft materials and/or commercial use or publication of our collection materials, please visit our Duplication and Permission Services LibGuide for further information.

 We are dedicated to protecting the rights of creators and copyright holders, and are always interested in learning more about the materials in Bancroft collections.
 If you have specific information about collections posted by The Bancroft Library, please contact us at email@example.com.